“I Created a Chatbot For You”—How Gregory Williamson Won an Entry-Level Sales Role

 Ultimately, I want to grow my ability to sell because I want to start my own business one day and be able to pitch to investors and grow and pitch to customers or potential customers.
 And I think that is a great way to get started—to gain experience in sales.

-After your job hunt with Praxis and Crash, what do you feel like you walked away with that you didn’t know before?
+After your job hunt with Praxis and Career Hackers approach, what do you feel like you walked away with that you didn’t know before?

 The confidence to land any job I want.
 All you have to do is make a connection, make it a valuable one, and that signal speaks so much louder than anything else.